raspberrypilearning/sensehat-scratch-mp3-player/en/step_6.md

 ## Changing the track

-Now that you know how to use the joystick, it's time to try and use it to change which track is playing.
+Now that you know how to use the joystick, it's time to try to use it to change which track is playing.

 --- task ---
 1. When the program starts, you will need to `stop all sounds`{:class="block3sound"}.